Commemorating King Jaume I’s troops’ arrival in Palma – and the end of Moorish rule – this festival dates from the 13th century.

 It begins with the ceremonial placing of the Royal Standard in Plaça Cort, followed by a Mass in the Cathedral.
 At noon the poem ‘La Colcada’ is read in Plaça Cort.

 More about Palma

 The capital of Mallorca and the Balearic Islands, Palma is the pearl of the Mediterranean.
 Discover why it’s been named the world’s best city to live in. […] Palma de Mallorca

 More about Christmas in Mallorca

-Palma’s and surrounding towns main squares’ are filled with stalls selling Christmas decorations and gifts – including everything you need to create your own nativity scene. […] Christmas Markets in Mallorca
+Palma’s and other main squares are filled with stalls selling Christmas decorations and gifts – with everything you need to create your own nativity scene! […] Christmas Markets in Mallorca

 Your Christmas guide to bring love and cheer into your home at holiday time …..
 Happy Christmas! […] Dreaming of a White Christmas

 Take a look at our Christmas guide for the best addresses for gift and decoration shopping on the island for anything from candles to Christmas trees. […] The Christmas Shopping Guide